Skip to main content

 Emerging Contaminants-Small or Disadvantaged Communities Grant Program for Other-than-Municipal/Non-Profit Non-transient Non-community Public Water Systems

-ATTENTION: Funding for PFAS and manganese in small drinking water systems now available.
+ATTENTION: Next funding cycle for PFAS and manganese in small drinking water systems opens October 1, 2024.

 The 2021 federal Bipartisan Infrastructure Law (BIL) provided funds to assist public water systems in small or disadvantaged communities in addressing emerging contaminants.
 This program is known as the Emerging Contaminants in Small or Disadvantaged Communities (EC-SDC).
-The Wisconsin DNR received grant funds from the EPA and designated $4,000,000 to provide financial assistance to OTM and non-profit NN public water systems serving small or disadvantaged communities.
+The Wisconsin DNR received grant funds from the U.S. Environmental Protection Agency (EPA) to provide financial assistance to OTM and nonprofit NN public water systems serving small or disadvantaged communities.
 This program focuses on PFAS and manganese as emerging contaminants.

 What are OTMs?